MimmyJau/mimmyjau.github.io/src/pages/posts/ycombinator.md

       (* n (factorial (- n 1)))))
 ```

-The body of `factorial` references itself on the last line.
-It can only do that because the function has a name.
-Regardless of programming language, you'll find this to be typical of any recursive function: **it has a name, and that name is used in the body of the function**.
+The body of `factorial` references itself on the last line, and it can only do that because the function has a name.
+Regardless of programming language, you'll find this typical of most recursive function: **it has a name, and that name is used in the body of the function**.

 Which brings us back to the original question: can you implement recursion if functions aren't allowed to reference themselves (either because they're anonymous, non-recursive, or combinators)? [^anonymous]